Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Transaction

-An Transaction is an indivisible operation that can be executed on the Convex Network.
+A Transaction is an indivisible operation that can be executed on the Convex Network.
 A Transaction must be linked to a User Account, and must be signed by the corresponding Private Key in order to be valid.

 Transactions must be digitally signed by the owner of the Account in order to be valid.

 ## Wallet